tyalt1/Project_Euler/README.md

-All solutions are written in the [Clojure](http://clojure.org) programming language and use the [Leiningen](http://leiningen.org) build system to run.
+All solutions are written in the [Clojure](http://clojure.org) programming language and are built using [Leiningen](http://leiningen.org)
+.

 ## Usage